- Inherent requirements key terms

 - Master of Teaching (Birth to 5 years / Birth–12 years) (course code 1691 for continuing students and 1783 for commencing students).

-The Western Sydney University School of Education (SoE) strongly supports the rights of all people who wish to pursue a postgraduate course in initial teacher education in the SoE to achieve their potential and career objectives.
+The Western Sydney University School of Education (SoE) strongly supports the right of all people to pursue a postgraduate course in initial teacher education in the SoE to achieve their potential and career objectives.
 The School is committed to making reasonable adjustments to teaching and learning, assessment, professional experience and other activities to address the impact of students' disabilities so that they are able to participate in their course.

 To support potential and current students' decision making a series of inherent requirement statements has been developed.
 These statements specify the requirements of the postgraduate teacher education courses for student admission and progression, with aspects associated with the study and the professional practice of teaching.